EdsonMSouza/simple-php-api/README.md

 # Documentation
 Below are shown the resources available for using the API.
-After installation on the server, you can use the [examples](https://github.com/EdsonMSouza/simple-php-api/tree/main/example) on how to use API data with: Node.js, PHP and Python, or try online (see [Try Online](#tryonline))
+After installation on the server, you can use the [examples](https://github.com/EdsonMSouza/simple-php-api/tree/main/example) on how to use API data with: Node.js, PHP and Python, or try online (see [try online](#tryonline))

 ## Structure
 ```